PauloOyama/Undergraduate-Final-Project/Understanding_Spotify_Metadata/DataSet/README.md

 ## About

-The DataSets were constructed with scrapping in the APIs using Python and later analysed with R, they consist in a few .csv files each one has its purpose.
+The DataSets were constructed with scrapping in the APIs using Python and later analysed with R, they consist in a few .csv files.

 But for now, let's talk about it's columns.